tillg/slack_ai/readme.md

 * All the conversations as well as the system prompts are tracked in a human readable JSON file.
 Conversations are re-loaded from this file at Bot startup.
 * Use slack commends:
   * `/system` Shows & sets the system prompt for the current channel.
+* Talks to a PrivateGPT instance that holds your documents.

 **⚠️ Beware**
 * The system is neither multi-user capable nor meant to deal with a lot of load.
 The conversations are read & written to a local JSON file in an *optimistic* way.